Drew Waters Preview, Player Props: Royals vs. Tigers

 - Waters is batting .231 with 10 doubles, five triples, eight home runs and 27 walks.

-- Waters has picked up a hit in 56.8% of his 88 games this year, with at least two hits in 19.3% of those games.
+- Waters has picked up a hit in 50 of 88 games this season, with multiple hits 17 times.

-- Looking at the 88 games he has played this year, he's hit a long ball in eight of them (9.1%), and in 2.4% of his trips to the plate.
+- In 9.1% of his games this year, he has homered, and 2.4% of his trips to the dish.

+- In 26.1% of his games this season, Waters has tallied at least one RBI.
+In seven of those games (8.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.